whole-cell-tutors/meeting-report/README.md

 ## Conventions used in the LaTeX file

-The LaTeX file uses "soft" line wrapping: instead of using a hard newline to end each text line at some fixed column (e.g., 78 columns), people's editing environments are assumed to soft-wrap lines at whatever column individual people prefer.
+*Line wrapping*: The LaTeX file uses "soft" line wrapping: instead of using a hard newline to end each text line at some fixed column (e.g., 78 columns), people's editing environments are assumed to soft-wrap lines at whatever column individual people prefer.
 Newlines are only used to separate paragraphs.
 (Specifically, two newlines are used to separate paragraphs.)

-If you use this convention, and edit locally, you will want to change your git configuration to use word-oriented diffs instead of line-oriented diffs.
+With the soft-wrapping convention, if you edit files on your local computer, you will want to change your git configuration to use word-oriented diffs instead of line-oriented diffs.
 Tips for doing this are described in a separate section below.

+*Tabs*: please use spaces instead of tabs to indicate indentation.
+This is necessary because not everyone may uses the same convention for how many spaces equal a tab, and if tags and spaces are mixed (which invariably happens), then indentation becomes inconsistent and confusing.

 ## Setting up word-oriented diffs